|

 · |

-From 1975 to the present: More than 1.5 million Vietnamese have left their country and emigrated to other countries,
+From 1975 to the present: More than 2 millions Vietnamese have left their country and emigrated to other countries,

 many of them now live in the States.